MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ---
 # Data loss prevention policies

 Your organization's data is likely one of the most important assets you're responsible for safeguarding as an administrator.
-The ability to build apps and automation to use that data are a large part of your company's success.<!--Suggested, to vary the wording a bit. --> You can use Power Apps and Power Automate for rapid build and rollout of these high-value apps so that users can measure and act on the data in real time.<!--Suggested, to cut down on occurrences of "allow."--> Apps and automation are becoming increasingly connected across multiple data sources and multiple services.
+The ability to build apps and automation to use that data are a large part of your company's success.
+You can use Power Apps and Power Automate for rapid build and rollout of these high-value apps so that users can measure and act on the data in real time.Apps and automation are becoming increasingly connected across multiple data sources and multiple services.
 Some of these might be external, third-party services and might even include some social networks.
-Users generally have good intentions, but they can easily overlook<!--Suggested.--> the potential for exposure from data leakage to services and audiences that shouldn't have access to the data.
+Users generally have good intentions, but they can easily overlook the potential for exposure from data leakage to services and audiences that shouldn't have access to the data.

-You can create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data.<!--Suggested.--> DLP policies can be scoped at the environment level or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
-For tenant-level policies you can define the scope to be all environments, selected environments, or all environments except ones you specifically exclude<!--Suggested.-->.
+You can create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data.
+DLP policies can be scoped at the environment level or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
+For tenant-level policies you can define the scope to be all environments, selected environments, or all environments except ones you specifically exclude.
 Environment-level policies can be defined for one environment at a time.

 DLP policies enforce rules for which connectors can be used together by classifying connectors as either **Business** or **Non-Business**.
 If you put a connector in the **Business** group, it can only be used with other connectors from that group in any given app or flow.
 Sometimes you might want to block the usage of certain connectors altogether by classifying them as **Blocked**.

 DLP policies are created in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 They affect Power Platform canvas apps and Power Automate flows.
 To create a DLP policy, you need to be a [tenant admin](use-service-admin-role-manage-tenant.md) or have the [Environment Admin role](environments-overview.md#environment-permissions).

 > [!NOTE]
 > The ability to block connectors by using a three-way classification&mdash;**Business**, **Non-Business**, and **Blocked**&mdash;in addition to DLP policy UI support in the Power Platform admin center are currently in public preview.
-There is new DLP policy PowerShell support for three-way DLP policy<!--Edit okay?
-I've assumed that "DLP policy" is the phrase we want to settle on.--> classification, which is also in public preview.
+There is new DLP policy PowerShell support for three-way DLP policy classification, which is also in public preview.
 Legacy DLP policy support for two-way classification (**Business** and **Non-Business**), along with admin center UI and PowerShell support for two-way classification, are currently generally available and will continue to be available for the foreseeable future.
 More information: [Connectors documentation](https://docs.microsoft.com/connectors/)

 ## Connector classification